jsa4000/Getting-Started-Microservices/devops/Terraform/examples/create-eks-aws/README.md

     > Use `-auto-approve` to forze the deletion without prompt

         terragrunt destroy

-> Use `TF_WARN_OUTPUT_ERRORS=1 terragrunt destroy`if you find any output or warning after the execution.
+> Use `TF_WARN_OUTPUT_ERRORS=1 terragrunt destroy`, if find it any output or warning after the execution.

 ## Kubernetes